 There is currently no evidence that SBV could cause illness in humans.
 Work is ongoing to identify if it could affect humans in any way.
-For more information please visit the Food Standards Agency website.
+Any new information about SBV outbreaks would appear on the Food Standards Agency website.

 A vaccine is available (your veterinary surgeon will be able to provide more information).